COGNOS: Universal Enhancement for Time Series Anomaly Detection via Constrained Gaussian-Noise Optimization and Smoothing: Conclusion

 \section{Conclusion}

-In this work, we propose COGNOS, which address a core weakness of reconstruction-based time series anomaly detection: the statistically flawed and noisy anomaly scores produced by standard MSE-based training.
-Experiments show COGNOS is model-agnostic and highly effective, delivering a significant performance improvement.
-The results confirm this gain stems from the powerful synergy between our regularization and smoothing components.
-Our work demonstrates that directly regularizing output statistics is a potent strategy, presenting a new direction beyond conventional architectural or representation-focused improvements.
-Future work may includes exploring multivariate extensions and scaling to Video Anomaly Detection.
+In this work, we propose COGNOS, which addresses a core limitation of reconstruction-based time series anomaly detection: the statistically flawed and noisy anomaly scores generated by standard MSE-based training and inference.
+Experiments demonstrate that COGNOS is model-agnostic and consistently effective across diverse architectures and datasets.
+Our results confirm this improvement arises from the strong synergy between our regularization and smoothing components.
+Furthermore, our work shows that directly regularizing output statistics is a powerful strategy, presenting direction beyond conventional architectural or representation-focused improvements.